 Danielle’s comments: “My training in comparative politics at UNC was outstanding and the faculty in the department gave me the tools to develop a strong research agenda.
 The guidance that I received on my dissertation was crucial to the growth and progress of my book.
 My committee really took the time to make me a better scholar!
 I received such good and genuine advice from the faculty on my work, the job market, and professional development and am grateful for the experience.
 I made lifelong friends at UNC and always recommend the program it to my students!”

-Patrick Egan (Ph.D., 2011, assistant professor, Tulane University).Patrick’s research focuses on the politics of monetary regimes, foreign direct investment, and other international political economy topics.
+Patrick Egan (Ph.D., 2011, associate professor, New York University).Patrick’s research focuses on the politics of monetary regimes, foreign direct investment, and other international political economy topics.
 He is particularly interested in how host countries condition the activities of multinational corporations, and incorporate foreign investment into development strategies.
 His research has been published in Latin American Politics and Society and Review of International Political Economy.
 His current book project is on the political and institutional determinants of innovative foreign direct investment in developing countries.

 “I received the best training at UNC.
 The intellectual environment was rigorous and challenging, and I felt well-prepared as I entered the academic job market.
 I don’t know how my mentors managed to give me so much individual attention with all of their other commitments, but somehow they did.
 I especially appreciated the fact that UNC faculty members had such a range of methodological expertise.
 My graduate school colleagues were fantastic.”